Counting Blue Cars

 "Counting Blue Cars (Tell Me Your Thoughts on God)" is a song by American alternative rock band Dishwalla from their 1995 A&M Records album Pet Your Friends.
-It is their only hit song, peaking at number 15 on the Billboard Hot 100 and topping the same magazine's Modern Rock Tracks chart in 1996.
-It received two ASCAP awards (1997 and 1998) as the most played song of the year on radio in the United States.
+It is their only hit song, peaking at number 15 on the US Billboard Hot 100 and topping the same magazine's Modern Rock Tracks chart in 1996.
+It received two ASCAP awards (1997 and 1998) as the most-played song of the year on radio in the United States.

 Writing and inspiration

 Dishwalla lead singer J. R. Richards wrote 'Counting Blue Cars' "rather quickly", telling the "story of a young boy's spiritual journey".
 He said the lyrics are about a conversation with the child within himself, but was inspired by an actual chat with his 10-year-old neighbor.
 Richards said:

 As quoted, Richards received death threats after the single's release from listeners who were upset about God's depiction as a female in the song.